U-shape Transformer for Underwater Image Enhancement

 \subsection{LSUI Dataset}

-\textbf{Data Collection.} We have collected 8018 underwater images, which are sourced from Bubble Vision\footnote{https://www.naturefootage.com/stock-video/ocean-underwater-video}, BIOS\footnote{https://coral.bios.edu/in-water-validation/} and existing datasets\cite{Liu2020RealWorldUE,Akkaynak2019seathru,li2017watergan,Fabbri2018UGAN,Li2019UIEB}.
+\textbf{Data Collection.} We have collected 8018 underwater images, which is composed of images collected by ourself and from other existing public datasets \cite{Liu2020RealWorldUE,Akkaynak2019seathru,li2017watergan,Fabbri2018UGAN} (All images have been licensed and used only for academic purposes).
 Real underwater images with rich water scenes, water types, lighting conditions and target categories, are selected to the extent possible, for further generating clear reference images.